Education

 Between 2016 and 2018, Indigenous Services Canada (ISC) supported community-level engagement with First Nations partners and co-developed a transformed policy and funding approach for First Nations elementary and secondary education to better support the needs of students who reside on reserve.
 These engagements were led by First Nations organizations, and provided community members with the opportunity to share their views on how to improve First Nations student success.

-This transformed funding approach for elementary and secondary education has resulted in a 80% funding increase between 2015 to 2016 and 2022 to 2023 in education funding for First Nations on reserve.
+This transformed funding approach for elementary and secondary education has resulted in a 112% increase between 2015 to 2016 and 2024 to 2025 in education funding for First Nations on reserve.

-Additionally, since 2016 and as of December 31, 2023, ISC has invested $2.07 billion of targeted funds, excluding operating expenses, to support 301 school-related infrastructure projects, 180 of which are complete.
-These projects will result in the construction or renovation of 224 schools, benefitting approximately 36,000 students, 151 of which are complete.
+Additionally, since 2016 and as of June 30, 2025, ISC has invested $2.29 billion of targeted funds (excluding operating expenses) to support 337 school-related infrastructure projects, 214 of which are complete.
+These projects will result in the construction or renovation of 236 schools, benefitting approximately 40,000 students.
 Additionally:

-• Renovations or upgrades to 153 existing schools, benefiting approximately 19,000 students, 103 of which are complete
+- renovations or upgrades to 159 existing schools (benefitting approximately 21,000 students), 113 of which are complete

 Recent budget investments

-Budget 2024 proposes new investments in First Nations' elementary and secondary education programming and infrastructure, including:
+Budget 2024 included new investments in First Nations' elementary and secondary education programming and infrastructure, including:

-In addition, Budget 2024 proposes to provide $1 billion over 5 years to create a National School Food Program, which will include investments for First Nations, Inuit and Métis communities, as well as self-governing and Modern Treaty Partners.
+In addition, Budget 2024 invested $1 billion over 5 years to create a National School Food Program, which includes investments in First Nations, Inuit and Metis communities, as well as self-governing and modern treaty partners.

-Through Budget 2022, the Government of Canada invested $310.6 million over 5 years to better support elementary and secondary student outcomes through a regional education agreement with the Quebec First Nations Education Council (FNEC).
-FNEC's regional education agreement, developed for 22 Quebec communities, not only reflects self-determination principles but is also based on over 10 years of work on the part of FNEC and its member communities to design and develop an education funding model that is responsive to the specific needs and priorities of the communities' students.
+Through Budget 2022, the Government of Canada invested $310.6 million over 5 years to better support elementary and secondary student outcomes through a Regional Education Agreement with the Quebec First Nations Education Council (FNEC).
+FNEC's Regional Education Agreement, developed for 22 Quebec communities, which not only reflects self-determination principles but is also based on over 10 years of work on the part of FNEC and its member communities to design and develop an education funding model that is responsive to the specific needs and priorities of the communities' students.
 The agreement will provide a total envelope of approximately $1.1 billion over 5 years for these communities to implement education programs that will support the academic success of First Nations students.

-• $350 million over 5 years to expand access to adult education for First Nations students living on reserve, as well as in Yukon and Northwest Territories.
-In the spirit of First Nations control of First Nations education, funding for adult education is flexible and First Nations can use it to develop their own adult education programs to support students looking to complete or upgrade their secondary education on reserve as well as support First Nations students wanting to access out-of-community adult education programs
+- $350 million over 5 years to expand access to adult education for First Nations students ordinarily resident on reserve, as well as in Yukon and Northwest Territories, including support for First Nations students wanting to access out-of-community adult education programs

 Recent progress